freudshow/booknote/script/vim/vim.light.ide.md

     directory, start Vim and run the ":helptags ." command o process the taglist help file.
 Without this step, you cannot jump o the taglist help topics.
-1. If the exuberant ctags utility is not present in your ATH, then set the Tlist_Ctags_Cmd variable to point to the location of he exuberant ctags utility (not to the directory) in the .vimrc file.
+1. If the exuberant ctags utility is not present in your PATH, then set the Tlist_Ctags_Cmd variable to point to the location of he exuberant ctags utility (not to the directory) in the .vimrc file.
 1. If you are running a terminal/console version of Vim and he terminal